Mokesh-Baskar/100DaysofPython/README.md

 # Day26
   Working with pandas and csv file , buiding state gussing game with data froma csv file

+# Day27
+  Lsit,dict Comprehention and Nato project where we need to assign each word for each letter in persons name

 P.S.
 I built this repo as part of my learning journey, drawing some inspiration from Angela Yu's Python course.